🔥

 • projects vs “orgs” or “startups”

-• a lot of impact comes from creating the thing, ability to shape
+• a lot of impact comes from founding the thing, ability to shape and steer

 • you learn a lot